AugurProject/augur-walkthrough/forking.md

 ## Migrating REP

-- [ ] Verify user gets 5% bonus when migrating REP during the forking period.
+- [ ] Verify user gets 5% bonus when migrating REP during the 60 day forking period both before 50% of REP has been migrated and after 50% of REP has been migrated.
 (This 5% bonus will be available in the child universe that the REP was migrated to.)
 - [ ] Verify that users can still migrate REP after the forking period ends.
 - [ ] Verify that the user doesn't get the 5% bonus if they migrate after the forking period has ended.
 - [ ] Verify that the user can't migrate REP if they don't have any.